 The resource request buffer threshold is equal to 2(Resource request buffer threshold exponent) octets, using the Resource Request Buffer Threshold Exponent subfield in the most recently received NDP Feedback Report Parameter Set element sent by the AP to which the STA is associated.
-The resource request buffer threshold is equal to 256 octets if no NDP Feedback Report Parameter Set element has been sent by the AP to which the STA is associated.
+The resource request buffer threshold is equal to 256 octets if the STA didn’t receive anNDP Feedback Report Parameter Set element from the AP to which the STA is associated.

+27.5.6.5 Power Save Operation with NDP Feedback Report procedure (#15830, #15837)

+An HE AP that sends an NFRP Trigger frame to a non-AP STA and receives an NDP Feedback Report response from the STA shall assume the STA to be or to have transitioned to the awake state and follow the rules defined in 11.2.3 (Power management in a non-DMG infrastructure network) and 27.7 (TWT operation) to deliver DL BUs to the STA.

+NOTE—After receiving the NDP Feedback Report response the AP delivers DL BUs to the STA as defined in 11.2.3.1 (General) when the STA operated in non-APSD PS mode, as defined in 11.2.3.5 (Power management with APSD) when the STA operates in APSD PS mode, and as defined in 27.7 (TWT operation) when the STA operates within TWT SPs.

 11ax Editor: Modify clause 27.5.6 NDP feedback report procedure as below